macloo/flask-exercise/README.md

 ## Conclusion

-In this exercise, you used a CSV file to create detail pages for each of the 45 United States presidents, as well as a directory page listing all the presidents are linking to the detail pages.
+In this exercise, you used a CSV file to create detail pages for each of the 45 United States presidents, as well as a directory page listing all the presidents and linking to the detail pages.

 It is also possible to use other data sources to generate pages with Flask, including various SQL and NoSQL databases ([see the docs](http://flask.pocoo.org/docs/0.12/patterns/)).

-This CSV method is quite handy for smaller apps, as CSVs are easy for most people to work with.
+This CSV method is quite handy for smaller apps, as CSV files are easy for most people to work with and can be exported from any spreadsheet application.